DaffaSuadaa/Case-Study_Google-Data-Analytics/README.md

 **Deliverable**
 * Analysis summary
-* ` Summary yang didapatkan ialah terdapat 902182 pengguna casual dan 2973860 member`
+* `1.
+Summary yang didapatkan ialah terdapat 902182 pengguna casual dan 2973860 member`
-* `Penggunaan yang dilakukan oleh pengguna casual lebih besar yang mencapai 3552.7502 dibanding dengan member yang sebesar 850.0662`
+* `2.
+Penggunaan yang dilakukan oleh pengguna casual lebih besar yang mencapai 3552.7502 dibanding dengan member yang sebesar 850.0662`

+### Share
+**Guiding Questions**
+* Were you able to answer the question of how annual members and casual riders use Cyclistic bikes differently?
+* What story does your data tell?
+* How do your findings relate to your original question?
+* Who is your audience?
+What is the best way to communicate with them?
+* Can data visualization help you share your findings?
+* Is your presentation accessible to your audience?

+**Key Tasks**
+* Determine the best way to share your findings
+* Create effective data visualizations
+* Present your findings
+* Ensure your work is accessible

+**Deliverable**
+* Supporting visualizations and key findings
+`Berikut merupakan visualisasi tentang temuan yang dikumpulkan`

+## Act
+**Guiding Questions**
+* What is your final conclusion based on your analysis?
+* How could your team and business apply your insights?
+* What next steps would you or your stakeholders take based on your findings?
+* Is there additional data you could use to expand on your findings?

+**Key Tasks**
+* Create your portfolio
+* Add your case study
+* Practice presenting your case study to a friend or family member

+**Deliverable**
+* Your top three recommendations based on your analysis.
+* `1.
+Membuat iklan untuk menarik pengguna casual di stasiun stasiun yang telah ditentukan.`
+* `2.
+Memberi pengetahuan terhadap pengguna berlagganan(member) tentang keuntungan penggunaan member agar pengguna terus berlangganan.`